okugami79/googletrend/README.md

 Installation
 ----
+1. Download http://github.com/okugami79/googletrend/tar/googletrend_1.0.tar.gz to your computer
+2. Install this package from RGUI or rstudio, install from file.
-1. login to your web browser http:/google.com/trends
+3. sign in to your web browser http:/google.com/trends
-2. library(googletrend)
+4. library(googletrend)
-3. x = gettrend(keyword='boston')
+5. x = gettrend(keyword='boston')
    Does it works?
-   3.1: check your browsers *cookie* setting
+   5.1: check your browsers *cookie* setting
-   3.2: check where is your browser's default downloads directory (Our packages uses $HOME/Downloads), it's different to user download directory. use *googletrend::setdownloaddir* to specify your location
+   5.2: check where is your browser's default downloads directory (Our packages uses $HOME/Downloads), it's different to user download directory. use *googletrend::setdownloaddir* to specify your location
-   3.3  If this doesn't work, contact me!
+   5.3  If this doesn't work, contact me!

 Note